MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 ## Use a Microsoft QIO solver

- For the Microsoft QIO solver, we'll use a parameter-free version of parallel tempering.
+ For the Microsoft QIO provider, we'll use a parameter-free version of parallel tempering.
 You can find documentation on this solver and the other available solvers in the [Microsoft QIO provider reference](xref:microsoft.quantum.optimization.providers.microsoft.qio).

 ```py
 from azure.quantum.optimization import ParallelTempering